Managing Your Chronic Back Pain

 Keith-Austin Scarfo, DO, MS, is a board certified physician in both Anesthesiology and Pain Medicine.
-Dr. Scarfo is on staff at Rhode Island Hospital with the Comprehensive Spine Center and holds a faculty appointment as an Assistant Professor – Department of Neurosurgery, The Warren Alpert Medical School of Brown University.
+Dr. Scarfo is the co-director at the Norman Prince Spine Institute and holds a faculty appointment as an Assistant Professor – Department of Neurosurgery, The Warren Alpert Medical School of Brown University.

 Search more than 1,200 providers in our network.